 ½ tsp baking soda

-Preheat oven to 350 degrees and grease a 9×9 inch baking pan.
+Preheat oven to 350 degrees and grease or line an 8×8 inch baking pan.

 Place all ingredients except chocolate chips and baking soda in blender.
 Blend well.